sageil/veterinary_assistant/README.md

 ## Docker Desktop Users

-Enabling host network on Docker Desktop is required to run this project locally. while the feature is ready for Linux, it is in beta on Windows and Mac.
+Enabling host network on Docker Desktop is required to run this project using local LLM. while the feature is ready for Linux, it is in beta on Windows and Mac.
 [Read more](https://docs.docker.com/engine/network/tutorials/host/).

 ### Having issues?